ELSA FLAGSHIP PROJECTS

 ELSA Delegations will give you the chance to join sessions in the headquarters of international organisations, to be a part of various conferences and to get to know cities to which you have never been before.

 Calls for Delegations are announced every two or three months.
-The next call is on the 10th November 2018.
+The next call will be open soon.

 Legal Research Group